Read/Write Rockwell Automation Logix based PLC's

 For general support or questions, I created a discord, feel free to join and ask questions, I'll do my best to help in a timely manner.

 There are currently no dependencies so you can get going quickly without having to install any other prerequiste packages.
+Both python2 and python3 are supported.

 Install pylogix with pip (Latest version):